 Ontario Votes 2011

-7 October 2011, mid-morning
+7 October 2011, lunch time

 I now live in a riding with an NDP MP and an NDP MPP.
 How did that happen?
 I never thought the day would come.
 Like most of Toronto, Davenport was a bright red riding when I moved in.
 The mostly useless Tony Ruprecht had been my MPP for the past 5 years.
 He’d been in this riding since 1999.
 (He’d been an MPP since 1981!
 That’s some staying power.)
 His not running in this election may have been in part due to Mario Silva’s loss in the federal election.
 It’s quite likely that even with an incumbent running the Liberals would have been voted out of Davenport.
 Ruprecht was far from popular amongst people I know in the area.
 My hope is that Jonah Schein is more energetic than his predecessor, a low bar to be sure.